prowler-cloud/prowler/LIST_OF_CHECKS_AND_GROUPS.md

 7.21 Check if Redshift cluster has audit logging enabled (Not Scored) (Not part of CIS benchmark)

 7.22 Check if API Gateway has logging enabled (Not Scored) (Not part of CIS benchmark)

+7.23 Check if RDS Snapshots are public (Not Scored) (Not part of CIS benchmark)

+7.24 Check if ACM certificates have Certificate Transparence enabled (Not Scored) (Not part of CIS benchmark)
 ```